 A mortgage lender can take possession of a property if the mortgage payments have not been met according to the mortgage agreement.

-The local authority or the land registry hold information about property and location which can be sort via a 'search'.
+The local authority or the land registry holds information about property and location which can be sorted via a 'search'.

-A property which is joined to one other dwelling.
+A property that is joined to one other dwelling.

 exclusively one estate agent instructed for securing a sale or let.